There are many reasons why a person does not leave an abusive relationship. As a friend or family member it is important for us to understand this:

 - understand if they decide that this is not the time for them to do anything.
 When they feel strong enough they will

 - try not to become frustrated if they leave the relationship and go back soon after.
 Research has shown that on average it takes a woman 7 attempts to leave an abusive relationship.

 The best way to leave an abusive relationship is to make a plan to leave.
 If a plan is made and carried through the chances of getting away safely is increased.
-You can help them with this.
-See page Safety Plan ( can we link through to advice and guidance)
+You can help them with a safety/action plan.

 How are children affected?

 - feel scared, confused, and guilty believing that arguments and abuse is taking place because of them